green-coding-solutions/documentation/content/en/docs/general-info/units-and-dimensions.md

 ## CarbonDB

-CarbonDB stores all values as 64-bit floating point values.
+CarbonDB stores energy and carbon as 64-bit floating point values.
 Respectively:

-- Carbon - micro-Grams (64-bit double precision)
+- Carbon - Kilograms [kg] (64-bit double precision)
-- Energy - micro-Joules (64-bit double precision)
+- Energy - Kilowatt-hours [kWh] (64-bit double precision)

+The carbon intensity is stored next to them as a plain integer in gCO2e/kWh, so its smallest resolution is 1 gCO2e/kWh.

+Note that this is only the storage scheme, and that it differs from what the API accepts:

+- Energy is submitted in micro-Joules [uJ] and converted to kWh on ingest.
+- The carbon intensity is submitted in gCO2e/kWh and stored as-is.
+- Carbon is never submitted.
+It is derived on ingest as `energy_kWh * carbon_intensity_g / 1000`.
+If no intensity was supplied it stays empty until it is backfilled.

 Thus the lowest resolution is directly derived from the storage scheme and to keep it brief: It is absurdly large, as well as absurdly small :)